 The sudden and meteoric rise of social media influencers is a testament to how savvy they are when it comes to building, sustaining and evolving their personal brands.
 Their reach alone is staggering proof of this: According to CBS News, fitness guru Amanda Cerny boasts 19.5 million followers on Instagram, while comedian Andrew Bachelor has 14.8 million followers on Instagram and 9.5 million on Facebook.
 Those are just two of thousands.

 Their impact has marketers wondering, what are they doing that our company isn’t?
 Here are a few of the crucial traits of influencer brands that can help your marketing team:

-Scheduling and consistency.
 Influencers who have a steady and growing audience understand that people rely on them to post consistently.
-Keeping up with a frequent and steady schedule for when they post each type of content allows their audience to build trust with them and return to check in when they expect new content to be added.
+Keeping up with a frequent and steady schedule for when they post each type of content allows their audience to build trust with them and return to check-in when they expect new content to be added.
 For instance, influencers might upload a video reviewing a product every Monday, one answering viewers’ questions every Wednesday, and one documenting their week every Friday.

-Collaboration.
 Influencers across social media platforms often come together for projects, combining their audiences and doubling their reach.
-It gives them a chance to cross industries, grow their audience and make even more connections.
+It gives them a chance to cross-industries, grow their audience and make even more connections.
 Consider teaming up with someone else in your industry or sponsoring someone else’s event to increase visibility and reliability.

 All of these activities make you more accessible, relatable and present in your own online personality — ultimately helping you more clearly define your brand and your audience.